Bastard. It’s closed. Well, that’s just fine. I can’t say that I didn’t give it a good try. Within the hour, I can be back home and in bed.

 Worse, they’re prints.
 For thousands of dollars, you can purchase a print of a painting onto which a bunch of work-for-hires have dabbed a bit of extra oil paint to make the thing look more three-dimensional.
 They sell for huge amounts of money.
 One piece in the mall gallery had a price equivalent to that of a new TiBook.

 Man, it’s just plain offensive.
 I don’t blame the people who buy these things.
 The images have a certain charm.
 But have these people spent any real amount of time looking at art?
 Do they know that half the amount will buy a high-quality print of a real masterwork?
-Or that with the same money they could go to a
+Or that with the same money they could go to a real gallery and buy a real painting?

 But then I remember that there’s a Victoria’s Secret store just across the mall from the Apple store, and I’m all better again.
 I leave the cinnamon-scented candles and the overpriced Xerox of “Hometown Memories VI,” and dash into a place filled with things satiny and silky and frilly, and surrounded by larger-than-life-sized photos of pretty women in underwear.